Thursday, 25 July 2013

 So, what's next in line?

-- A regulation that will force carriers to charge the same price for a call to any other European number.
+Obviously, when ditching the digital borders for a united european mobile network, there are 2 more things to come:- A regulation that will force carriers to charge the same price for a call to any other European number.

 - A European country code to actually make it one network.